 Function Call Context

-Provide function call context in conversation context when starting a new Voice Agent session.
+Provide function call context as part of the conversation history when starting a new Voice Agent session.

 Voice Agent

-When starting a new conversation session with the Voice Agent, you can provide context about previous function calls using the agent.context parameter.
-This allows the agent to maintain awareness of past interactions and function executions, enabling more coherent and contextual conversations.
+When starting a new conversation session with the Voice Agent, you can provide historical context about previous function calls using the agent.context parameter.
+This allows the agent to maintain awareness of past function executions, enabling more coherent and contextual conversations.

 • Resuming a conversation from a previous session

-• Providing background context about actions already taken
+• Providing background context about function calls already executed

 • Maintaining continuity in multi-session interactions